Return to the Father: 40-Days of Prayer/Fasting for Lost Loved Ones

 Good friends, sons and daughters, spouses, parents, entire faith communities are now ‘out and proud’; we grieve over an alien spirit that has overtaken them.
 We whose brokenness led us to cleave to Christ know that only He can liberate the conflicted heart.

-And He delights in our entrusting to Him the fear and strife that distorts the beautiful mercy He has entrusted to us.
-He frees us from ‘God-playing’ and frees us for faithful reliance upon Himself.
-As we deepen in prayer, we begin to see how He is converting us through the distress of another; our sometimes shrill self-righteousness is giving way to a humble brokenness that invites mercy.
+As we deepen in prayer, we begin to see how He is converting us through others’ distress.
+Our sometimes shrill self-righteousness is giving way to a humble brokenness that invites mercy.